Keeping it sparse: Computing Persistent Homology revisited: Experiments

-\textit{Sparsity and bitflips.} We examine the number of nonzero entries of the final reduced boundary matrices for each variant.
-Moreover, in order to see the effect on efficiency, we count the number of column additions for each variant.
+We examine the number of nonzero entries of each variant's final reduced boundary matrices, called the \define{fill-in}.
+Moreover, we count the number of column additions for each variant to see the effect on efficiency.
 For a more detailed picture, we also count the number of \define{bitflips} of the algorithm: when adding a column $R_k$ to $R_\ell$, the size of $R_k$ equals the number of entries in $R_\ell$ that needs to be flipped, and the number of bitflips is the accumulated number of such flips over all column additions.
+We remark that the name ``bitflip'' is a slight abuse, as it refers to a model where each boundary matrix entry is stored as $1$ bit, which is not necessarily what happens in practice, but it is nevertheless a descriptive name, which is why we chose it.
 We expect the number of bitflips to be a good indicator of the practical performance of an algorithm, as the bulk of the running time of matrix reduction is usually spent on column additions.

 The choice of the column representation has no influence on this experiment.
 On the contrary, the number changes dualizing the input matrix.
 Therefore, we tested each algorithm both on the primal and on the dual matrix.